m7moudGadallah/SQL-Challenge-Solutions/HackerRank/README.md

 # HackerRank SQL Challenge Solutions

-This folder contains solutions to SQL challenges from HackerRank.
+This folder contains solutions to SQL challenges from HackerRank using `MS SQL Server`.

 ## Challenges